 Mohave Museum of History & Arts: This museum offers a good introduction to the history of Northwestern Arizona.
 Dioramas & murals show development from prehistoric times to the present.
 You’ll even find a special exhibit on Andy Devine, local-boy-turned-movie-star.
 Outdoor exhibits display ranching, mining machinery plus a 1923 railroad caboose.
 History buffs can dig into the museum’s library.
-Open Monday to Friday 9 am - 5 pm and Saturday 1 pm - 5 pm, Research Library open Wednesday & Thursday 9 am – 4:30 pm.
-Closed Sunday and major Holidays.
-You’ll find it at 400 W. Beale Street.
+The Museum is open Tuesday to Saturday 9 am - 4 pm with the last entry at 3:30 pm.
+The Research Facility is open Wednesday & Thursday 9 am – 3:00 pm.
+Both the museum and the library are closed weekends and major Holidays.
+The Mohave Museum is located at 400 W. Beale Street.

 Metcalfe Park: Named for Charles Metcalfe, a civic leader and early developer.
 This shady park has a picnic area, playground, stage area and restrooms.
 You’ll find it at Grandview Ave. & Beale Steet.